My dear, I’ve loved you ardently and long—

 For man may bring to life God’s hidden call,

-But cannot be the essence of it all.
+But never is the essence of it all.